collective/Products.TrackConflictErrors/README.txt

 It does this by scanning the event log for Conflict Errors.

-It exposes a single view methos: http://<url-of-plone-site>/track-conflict
+It exposes a single view method: http://<url-of-plone-site>/track-conflict

 Needs to be installed using quickinstaller.